 The tabulation of results is critical for the overall integrity of the outcome, with deadlines respected and accurate, verifiable and traceable figures provided.
 Transparency and stakeholder engagement must be assured throughout.
 Results documentation must be secured, as lost or stolen results sheets may undermine the result.

-- Official Results • The electoral body must be able to present final results in a coherent manner, ensuring all stakeholders - understand how the final result was attained. • Disputes must have been dealt with in an appropriate manner. - The electoral body should consider mechanisms for sharing the result with the public to ensure full transparency and awareness in a timely manner, including press briefings, online and use of media/social media, as well as formal official processes and announcements. - The manner in which final results are presented is critical for stakeholder confidence.
-The process must not only be credible and reliable, but it must be seen to be credible and reliable, with fully traceability and verifiability of the final outcome.
+Official Results The presentation of final results must be done in a timely and coherent manner to ensure confidence in the outcome. • The electoral body must be able to present final results in a coherent manner, ensuring all stakeholders understand how the final result was attained. • Disputes must have been dealt with in an appropriate manner. • The electoral body should consider mechanisms for sharing the result with the public to ensure full transparency and awareness in a timely manner, including press briefings, online and use of media/social media, as well as formal official processes and announcements.
+The manner in which final results are presented is critical for stakeholder confidence.
+The process must not only be credible and reliable, but it must be seen to be credible and reliable, with fully traceability and verifiability of the final Role of ICT outcome.
+ICT is increasingly used for results transmission and announcement and can increase effectiveness and speed of the process.
+The electoral body must ensure that its plans for the use of ICT for the transmission and presentation of results enhance rather than limit transparency and confidence.